Bright Way Zen Lineage History

 Dharma Rain Zen Center

-In 1986 Kyogen and Gyokuko were the leaders and resident priests of the Oregon Zen Priory when serious disagreements with Shasta Abbey caused them to resign their membership in the organization headquartered there.
+In 1986 Kyogen and Gyokuko were the leaders and resident priests of the Oregon Zen Priory when disagreements with Shasta Abbey caused them to resign their membership in the organization headquartered there.
 This separation came after much consideration, discussion and heartache.
-The Sangha in Portland split and the Carlsons established Dharma Rain Zen Center as an independent Soto Zen temple.
-Shasta severed connections with the Carlsons.
-Despite the separation and the lack of resolution of their concerns, the Carlsons continued to treasure the Dharma they had received from Roshi Kennett and to regard her with gratitude.
-Some insight into the relationship between Kyogen and his teacher, whom he has called “a spiritual genius,” can be gotten from his essay, written in 1998, two years after her death: Complexity and Contrast: More Thoughts on the Life and Teaching of Jiyu Kennett Roshi.
+The Sangha in Portland split and the Carlsons established Dharma Rain Zen Center as an independent Soto Zen temple with a primary emphasis on lay practice.
+Despite the separation from Shasta, the Carlsons continued to treasure the Dharma they had received from Roshi Kennett and to regard her with gratitude.

-Dharma Rain Zen Center has been the primary focus of the Carlsons’ lives since its beginning (Carlsons pictured right, around 2005).
-They have served as full-time resident priests dedicated to supporting Sangha.
-Dharma Rain has continued to thrive and grow over the years and as of 2012 has over 200 members, several additional full-time resident priests, seven next-generation transmitted teachers (both priest and lay), and one of the largest and most vital children’s programs at any Zen center in the West.
+Dharma Rain Zen Center was the primary focus of the Carlsons’ lives since its beginning (Carlsons pictured right, around 2005).
+They served as full-time resident priests dedicated to supporting Sangha.
+Dharma Rain continued to thrive and grow over the years and has over 200 members, several additional full-time resident priests, seven next-generation transmitted teachers (both priest and lay), and one of the largest and most vital children’s programs at any Zen center in the West.

 Domyo knew she wanted Gyokuko as her teacher as soon as she met her in the fall of 1995.
 She became a formal lay student of Gyokuko’s in 1997 and soon began inquiring about ordination.
 Given the Carlsons’ emphasis on lay practice as a valid and complete path, this desire arose for Domyo without any coaxing on Gyokuko’s part.
 She first conceived of the idea when she saw a picture of Roshi Kennett sitting in the zendo at Sojiji (picture to the left), thinking, “I don’t just want to read about this, I want to do it!”
 Domyo confesses that her desire to be ordained basically came down to wanting to concentrate on formal practice and do nothing else – an obsession, really, rather than a noble calling.
 Fortunately motivations evolve over time!
 Gyokuko ordained Domyo as a novice priest in March of 2001 (picture lower right).
 For the next chapter see Teacher’s Bio.